becketalservices/beas-cnx-cloud/docs/minikube/chapter4.md

 ### CNX 6.5.0.1 - the delivered helm chart has a bug.
 Download the new one:
 curl -LO https://docs.kudosapps.com/assets/config/kubernetes/kudos-boards-cp-1.1.1.tgz
 helmchart=$(ls kudos-boards-cp-1*)
-helm upgrade kudos-boards-cp $helmchart -i -f ./boards-cp.yaml --namespace $CNXNS --recreate-pods
+helm upgrade kudos-boards-cp $helmchart -i -f ./boards-cp.yaml --namespace $namespace --recreate-pods

 ## This commands force the deletion of the standard PVC and creates custom one.
 kctl delete pvc kudos-boards-minio-claim